gliff-ai/support/README.md

 ## Build Testing

 Once code alterations have been made, please ensure the validity and stability of the code.
-We recommend using [Docusaurus](https://docusaurus.io/) using command 'npm run build' or 'npm run start' for continuous visualisation.
+We use [Docusaurus](https://docusaurus.io/) using command 'npm run build' or 'npm run start' for continuous visualisation.

 ## Continuous Integration